stefandanzl/webviewer-bookmarks/README.md

 1. In Obsidian, go to Settings → Community plugins
 2. Disable Safe mode
-3. Click "Browse" and search for "Web Viewer Bookmarks"
+3. Click "Browse" and search for "Web viewer Bookmarks"
 4. Install the plugin
 5. Enable the plugin in your list of installed plugins